YoLinux LDAP Tutorial: Deploying OpenLDAP

 Two versions of OpenLDAP have been released and each has its' own method of configuration, schema definition and configuration statements.
 The file slapd.conf will reference other "include" files which will contain LDAP data schema definitions.

-The main difference between OpenLDAP Versions 1.2 and 2.x is in the object and attribute definitions.
+The main difference between OpenLDAP 1.2 and 2.x is in the object and attribute definitions.
 OpenLDAP 2.x objects and attributes use OID's while version 1.2 does not.
 The slapd and database directives are close to being the same with minor enhancements in version 2.x.

 Password Encryption and Security: See the OpenLDAP password FAQ